cenkerozkan/NECObot/README.md

   - [] Create a login and register services
   - [] Create a service to reset password
   - [] Create a relation between users and chats
+  - [] Create Role named Admin who can select accepted messages
+  - [] Create a service for accepted messages
+- Bring Roles table
+  - [] Create a service to manage roles
+    - [] Admin
+      - [] Which is responsible for seeing all mesages and responses.
+    - [] User

 ## Pre-requisites
 You need to install docker or postgresql in order to run this application